-Filing deadlines are extended to the next business day on Saturdays, Sundays, and official state holidays.
+Filing deadlines are extended to the next business day when a filing deadline falls on a Saturdays, Sundays, or and official state holidays.
 The extension does not apply on the Saturday, Sunday or an official state holiday immediately prior to an election.
 Committees should refer to the relevant FPPC filing schedule for specific deadlines.

-Where To File: File the Form 497 at the same locations the committee files its Form 460 (Recipient Committee Campaign Statement); generally the city or county elections office.
+Where To File: With the exception of the \$5,000/10-Day Form 497 in connection with the qualification of a local measure, file the Form 497 at the same locations the committee files its Form 460 (Recipient Committee Campaign Statement); generally the city or county elections office.
 The Form 497 must be filed by fax, guaranteed overnight delivery service, or personal delivery.
 Some jurisdictions require electronic submissions.
 Check with the local elections office.